Carpenter Certificate Program

-The certificate requires eighteen credit hours encompassing the fields of textual interpretation, theology, ethics, and contemporary practice; a project relating to community issues; and a culminating exercise presented and defended in an open forum.
-A minimum of twelve hours of course work will be chosen from a list of core courses listed annually and found on the website.
-Six hours of core courses may be taken as independent study (see course listings below).
+A minimum of nine hours of course work will be chosen from a list of core courses in the fields of Textual Interpretation, Theology or Ethics, and Practice.
+Up to six hours of core courses may be taken as independent study (see course listings below).
 The remaining six hours may be chosen from either the core courses or electives chosen with the advice of the Program Director.
 To avoid the potential of having the topic of sexual orientation receive only cursory attention, at least one course or independent study must directly address this subject.

 For M.A. and Ph.D. students, at least two of the courses must be outside of the student's primary field.
 The student, his or her advisor, and the director of the Carpenter Program will plan the course of studies for the certificate.
 When appropriate, representatives from Field Education will be consulted.

 Regular Course Listings in Gender and Sexuality